 There’s also a new program offered by online lender SoFi called the Student Loan Payoff ReFi that allows some homeowners to pay down student debt using their home’s equity.
 SoFi refinances the total amount of your student loans and existing mortgage at a lower rate.
 Through that process your student loan balance is paid off directly to the loan provider.

-To qualify, SoFi says borrowers need healthy credit scores, a debt-to-income ratio that’s 45% or less and a loan-to-value ratio that’s 80% or less (meaning you can’t be underwater on your mortgage).
+To qualify, SoFi says borrowers need healthy credit scores (check your free credit score to verify you qualify), a debt-to-income ratio that’s 45% or less (calculate debt-to-income ratio to see if you fall under this number) and a loan-to-value ratio that’s 80% or less (meaning you can’t be underwater on your mortgage).
+You can calculate your debt-to-income ratio with Turbo, and

 Just keep in mind that when paying off your student loans with home equity – be it through SoFi or another lender – if you default on the consolidated loan the lender has the right to use your home as collateral and foreclose on the property.
 It’s a serious risk if you don’t have enough in savings or stable income to help you get by during tough times.